 Standards of Professional Practice Behaviour for Health Professional Students

 There are appropriate standards of behaviour and ethical values for health professional students engaged in placements as part of their academic programs.
-To see the full document refer to the web site http://www.governingcouncil.utoronto.ca/policies/ProBehaviourHealthProStu.htm
+The full Standards of Professional Practice Behaviour for all Health Professional Students document is available online.

 Transcripts